• Skip to primary navigation

 • The Brussels will soak up a lot of the fat.
 If the pan looks like it's getting dry and the sprouts are in danger of burning, add the unsalted butter to cool the pan and flavor them.
 (This is optional, but a treat)

-• Add the hen of the woods to the pan with the Brussels and heat through along with a tbsp or so of their pickling liquid to taste, just to make it sparkle a bit.
+• Add the hen of the woods to the pan with the Brussels and heat through along with a tablespoon or so of their pickling liquid to taste, just to make it sparkle a bit.
 Serve immediately.

 Notes